maribelvent-coder/riskfixerpro/replit.md

 - Enhance combobox testid stability for more reliable automated testing

 ### Architecture Notes
-- Main content area uses `relative z-10` and header uses `relative z-20` for proper layering above sidebar overlay
+- Main content layout uses flexbox with sidebar on left, content area on right (no z-index needed)
 - EnhancedRiskAssessment is rendered via AssessmentForm when `phase="risk-assessment"`
 - Phase 2 tab is disabled until `facilitySurveyCompleted=true`